 Hermione frowned, her eyebrows knitting together again.
-“I think I’ve earned the right to be cocky every once in a while,” she answered, annoyance giving her voice a sharp edge.
+“I think I’ve earned the right to be confident every once in a while,” she answered, annoyance giving her voice a sharp edge.

 “Well, it’s not every once in a while.
 It seems like you’re always showing off.”

 “Okay, okay, I’m sorry,” Theo said quickly, noting her anger.
 “You want to ask something, feel free.”

 “Fine.
 If you aren’t one of Malfoy’s cronies, who are you friends with?
 I thought all Slytherins were in his pocket.”

 Theo responded with a voice slow with forced-calm.
 “I don’t spend time with most of the ‘popular’ Slytherins.
 My best friend’s name is Garrett Crush.
 We hang out with three other Slytherins: Mandy Broom, Terrance Williams, and Samantha Wright.”

 “I’ve never met any of them, though I’ve probably heard their names.”

 “How about you, Granger?
 Other than Potter and Weasley, do you have friends?”
 Theo phrased his question with a bit of harshness to match what had been in hers.

 “Yes, I do,” Hermione replied bluntly.
 “Ron’s little sister, Ginny, is my friend and Neville Longbottom.
 I also like to spend time with Luna Lovegood from Ravenclaw.”

 “Loony, you mean?”
 Theo joked.